SK Slavia Prague: Ownership and finances

 Under the Czech jurisdiction the club's legal form is a joint-stock company (updated 1 August 2020) with the largest shareholder being the Chinese real estate Sinobo Group, which has on 11 November 2018 purchased a majority stake from CITIC, at the time holding 99.98% of the 212,074 stocks worth of CZK 1.514 billion (Annual report from 30 June 2018).
 CITIC remains to be a minority shareholder and the companies did not reveal the distribution of the shares.

 According to their chairman Jinhui Zhou, the Sinobo business model is a combination of real estate development and sports activities.
 In a similar business model, Sinobo owns 64% of the shares in the Chinese club Beijing Guoan where the 36% minority belongs to CITIC.
 Sinobo also holds the naming rights of the arena, the Sinobo Stadium.

 The Chinese investment activity in Slavia has firstly started in September 2005, when a private conglomerate CEFC acquired 59.97% shares of the club through its Czech subsidiary CEFC Group (Europe) Company a.s. from Aleš Řebíček for CZK 27 million.
-Through the course of the years, the share has increased to 67% and 80%, and on 22 November 2016 CEFC has capitalized its loan into the equity and increased their shares to 99.96% which made them the sole owner.
+Through the course of the years, the share has increased to 67% and 80%, and on 22 November 2016 CEFC has capitalised its loan into the equity and increased their shares to 99.96% which made them the sole owner.
 In early 2018, it turned out that CEFC had serious financial problems and CITIC bought the club and arena.
 In late 2018, CITIC transferred Slavia's majority stake to the Chinese company Sinobo Group.

 Slavia's financial results for the 2017–18 season show group revenue of CZK 837.4 million, with a profit before tax of CZK <366.7> million.